hyperledger/besu-docs/docs/HowTo/Limit-Access/Local-Permissioning.md

     On-chain permissioning is under development.
 On-chain permissioning will use one on-chain nodes whitelist.

-!!! example "Example of Different Node Whitelists"
+!!! example "An Example of Different Node Whitelists"

     Node 1 Whitelist = [Node 2, Node 3]